dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ### Default arguments

 In satisfying the goal that 'the user should not experience edge cases, or differences in functionality', it should be the case that default arguments are applicable to `ref` parameters as with non-`ref` parameters.
-If the user does not supply an argument and a default argument is specified, the default argument is selected as usual and populates a temporary, just as if the user supplied the argument manually.
+If the user does not supply an argument and a default argument is specified, the default argument expression is selected as usual and populates a temporary, just as if the user supplied the argument manually.

 In this case, an interesting circumstantial opportunity appears where the compiler may discern that construction is expensive, and construct a single immutable instance for reuse.
 This shall not be specified functionality, but it may be a nice opportunity nonetheless.